Juuliuus/juusmenu/README.md

     Sub-Menus, or Choose One's) and any menu can be called at any time from any other menu.

-  * Any menu can be run-time manipulated at any time by any other menu, even if the menu is currently running.
+  * Any existing, created, menu can be run-time manipulated at any time by any other menu, even if the menu is currently displaying.

   * A menu can be set to "Choose One" mode for those yes/no/maybe/cancel menu types.

-  * Menu Entries can run any possible func()

   * It is written in pure Go, no other dependencies.